The Getty

 • Relationship Type for Hierarchy (required-default)

 Indicates the type of relationship between a hierarchical child and its parent, expressed in the jargon of controlled vocabulary standards.
-An example of a whole/part relationship is Tuscany is a part of Italy (TGN).
-An example of genus/species relationship is calcite is a type of mineral (AAT).
+For TGN, An example of a whole/part relationship is Tuscany is a part of Italy.
+Other relationships exist in the other Getty Vocaabularies: An example of genus/species relationship is calcite is a type of mineral (AAT).
 An example of the instance relationship is Rembrandt van Rijn is an example of a Person (ULAN).
 Most hierarchical relationships in TGN are Whole/Part.

 •